Joint List: Re-formation in 2019

-2021 elections
+After the election, the Joint List unanimously supported Gantz.
+However, after the formation of a unity government, it remained in the opposition.

-The Joint List ran in the 2021 Knesset election without the United Arab List (Ra'am), who had withdrawn from it several months prior to the vote; it won 4,81% of votes and six seats, a sharp decline compared to previous elections.
-Such decline was mainly due to the fact that Ra'am ran separately from the List and to the partial resurgence of the Jewish left (Israeli Labor Party and Meretz), who increased their votes and seats.
+The Joint List ran in the 2021 Knesset election without Ra'am, which had withdrawn from it several months prior to the vote; it won 4.81% of votes and six seats, a sharp decline compared to previous elections.
+Such decline was mainly due to the fact that Ra'am ran separately from the List and to the partial resurgence of the Israeli Labor Party and Meretz, who increased their votes and seats.

+Former alliance member Ra'am decided to engage with Netanyahu.
+Ta'al also left the alliance but later rejoined.
+During the election campaign and after party lists had been submitted, the Ma'an party withdrew its candidacy and endorsed the Joint List, becoming a new member of the alliance.

 Hadash's Ofer Cassif was the only Jewish MK representing the Joint List.

-Some members of the Joint List did not condemn the 2022 Russian invasion of Ukraine.
-While Ra’am’s Walid Taha attended a speech via Zoom by Ukrainian President Volodymyr Zelenskyy at the Knesset, Ra’am leader Mansour Abbas was speaking at a conference in Haifa at the same time as the speech, Ta'al's MKs watched the televised version rather than joining the Zoom call, and Hadash and Balad did not attend.
+Members of the Joint List took varying stances on the 2022 Russian invasion of Ukraine.
+Ra’am’s Walid Taha attended a speech via Zoom by Ukrainian President Volodymyr Zelenskyy at the Knesset, Ra’am leader Mansour Abbas was speaking at a conference in Haifa at the same time as the speech, Ta'al's MKs watched the televised version rather than joining the Zoom call, and Hadash and Balad did not attend.
 Hadash's Ofer Cassif said: “Very sad that good leftists are being deceived after false propaganda — and that they even expect my friends and me to toe the line with the lies being fed to us.
 I do not take sides in unnecessary wars that harm innocent civilians, strengthen those in power, and enrich the lords of war.”

-Shortly before the 2022 election the Joint List separated into a Hadash–Ta'al list which received 3.75% of votes and won five seats and a Balad list which received 2.9% of the vote, failing to cross the electoral threshold.
+The alliance broke up when Balad submitted a separate candidate list for the 2022 election.
+Balad had objected to Hadash's position that the alliance should support a prime ministerial candidate following the election, and wanted to rework the rotational system of seat sharing employed by the alliance.
+The Balad list received 2.9% of the vote, failing to pass the electoral threshold.
+A Hadash–Ta'al list was formed, which received 3.75% of votes and won five seats.